blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/monk.md

 When you use your action to make an attack, you may make one additional attack.

 ## Techniques

+### Ki Strike
+You may expend 1d8 ki to make next melee weapon attack with advantage.

 ### Flurry of Blows
 When you make an unarmed attack, you may expend 1d4 Ki to use your bonus action to make three more.